cybersader/awesome-cybersader/CybersaderNotion/05 Notes - Classes, Presentations, Pods/Darknet diaries episode 76.md

 - They didn't steal any money!
 - The only stole email addresses of bank customers
+- There's a number of ways to steal money from a bank from cyberspace.
+They could have gone the gift card route, reward points route, or even using money to push a stock price up
 - There was all say Florida man attached to the attack

 - Turns out the FBI had found Anthony the Florida man right after the JP Morgan attack and were watching him to see if they could find connections to the other hackers